 3. Reducing Pimple Redness With Cucumber

-- The humble cucumber is excellent at reducing pimple redness—mainly due to it's cooling effect (nothing too special, they have a high water content and a slight astringent property)
+- The humble cucumber is excellent at reducing pimple redness—mainly due to its cooling effect (nothing too special, they have a high water content and are slight astringent)

-- It works by restricting the blood vessels in your skin, lessening the redness - the same reason it’s recommended for placing over your eyes
+- It works by restricting the blood vessels in your skin which lessens the redness.
+This is the same reason it’s recommended for your eyes

-- Or, since it’s the flesh that does the work, mash this up and apply it as a paste to the area
+- Or since it’s the flesh that does the work, mash this up and apply it as a paste